Ahnfelt/firefly-boot/fireflysite/assets/markdown/reference/EmittedJavascript.md

 # Emitted JavaScript

-While most Firefly code maps directly to the JavaScript equivalent, there are two important exceptions:
+While most Firefly code maps directly to the JavaScript equivalent, there are two notable exceptions:

  * I/O appears to be blocking, but compiles down to JavaScript `async`/`await`.
  * Methods are resolved statically in Firefly and become top level functions in JavaScript.